CSCI-3308-CU-Boulder/3308SP21_011_4/README.md

 # Usage
 Vynilla is fun with friends!
-The queue can be viewed on the
+Once the queue is exported, go to your Spotify account and look for it under playlists.
 If the website happens to crash, restart the heroku app.
-On a good note, database information persists!
+On a good note, database information persists across crashes!

 1. go to: http://vynilla-app.herokuapp.com/
 2. click "Sign up", and register and account with a secure password.